LiveVoiceOfficial/livevoice-sdk-swift/README.md

 Klick the project in Xcode's project navigator and select your target.
-In the `Signing and Capabilities` tab, add the `Background Modes` Capability (if it isn't already present) and check the `Voice over IP` box.
+In the `Signing and Capabilities` tab, add the `Background Modes` Capability (if it isn't already present) and check the `Audio, AirPlay, and Picture in Picture` box.
 This will add the proper key to your app's Info.plist file.

 ## Getting Started